Our Impact

 Our Progress

-• 98% of attendees reported feeling inspired to take action after a LandxSea event.
+• 89% of attendees reported feeling inspired to take action after attending a festival programme.

 • Many committed to adopting new sustainable practices, such as making eco-friendly purchases, engaging with community partners, or advocating through local government.